Over the years I have been asked lots of questions! I enjoy these. They make me think about my products more deeply.

 - Sunburn and windburn.

 - Babies – again, if your baby is sensitive you may try the unscented.
-ALSO, I make a Sunscreen with zinc oxide in it and it is fantastic for irritated baby behinds.
+ALSO, we make a Sunscreen with zinc oxide in it and it is fantastic for irritated baby behinds.

 - Elderly skin - Our skin gets so fragile as we age.
-Medications and just plain time take their toll.
-Bathing with my goat milk soap and following with one of these moisturizers will be a great help and relief!
+Medications and time take their toll.
+Bathing with our goat milk soap and following with one of these moisturizers will be a great help and relief!